There are too many coaches.

 But guess what?
 Everyone is doing those things.

-Every coach with a pulse is Instagramming, SnapChatting, TikTokking, blogging and vlogging their way across the Internet, contributing to the noise through which most of us won’t be heard.
+Every coach with a pulse is Instagramming, SnapChatting, TikTokking, blogging and vlogging their way across the Internet.
+Making noise.
+Making it harder for the rest of us to be heard.

 As an independent, you’d better find a game-changer.